phrackzine/mdbuilder/README.md

 1. Make sure your article is named `article.md`
 1. Start the container: `docker run --rm -p8080:80 -v $(pwd):/src -it phrackzine/mdbuilder`
 1. View your rendered article at [http://localhost:8080](http://localhost:8080)
+1. Create a PR at [phrackzine/articles](https://github.com/phrackzine/articles) for your Markdown article.
 ---

 ### Markdown Tips